Christmas and New Year waste and recycling

 Recycling and mixed plastics

-We collect all plastics labelled either PET 1 or HDPE 2 as part of our kerbside recycling collections.
+We collect a wide range of plastics as part of our kerbside recycling collections.

 You can dispose of other types of plastic: